osbuild/cockpit-composer/README.md

 [End-to-End Test Running Guide](test/end-to-end/README.md).

-**NOTE:** all tests are executed in Travis CI on every commit and every pull request!
+**NOTE:** all tests are executed in [Cockpit](https://github.com/cockpit-project/cockpit)'s CI on every commit and every pull request.

 ### How to Deploy